skip to content

 Bail

-Applications for bail in all courts are generally governed by the Bail Act 1985 (SA), which applies to both South Australian and Commonwealth offences.
+Applications for bail are generally governed by the Bail Act 1985 (SA), which applies in respect of both South Australian and Commonwealth offences.

 What is bail?

-Bail is an agreement in which a person makes a written undertaking to the court.
-A person who is in custody because he or she has been charged with an offence or is involved in pending criminal proceedings, may apply to be released on bail.
-Normally in signing a bail agreement a person undertakes:
+Bail is an agreement in which a person makes a written undertaking to the Crown.
+A person who is in custody because they have been charged with an offence or are involved in pending criminal proceedings may apply to be released on bail.

-• to comply with any conditions set out in the agreement as to conduct while on bail see Conditions of bail; and
+• to comply with any conditions set out in the agreement as to conduct while on bail (see Conditions of bail)

 • to forfeit a specified sum of money if the person fails, without proper excuse, to comply with any term or condition of the agreement.

-In general terms the two authorities that may grant bail are the police and the courts [s 5 Bail Act 1985 (SA)].
+In general terms the two authorities that may grant bail are the police and the courts [Bail Act 1985 (SA) s 5].

 Police bail

-A person who has been arrested can make a bail application to any police officer who is of or above the rank of sergeant or who is the responsible officer (officer in charge of the police station or a police officer who has been designated the responsibility by the officer in charge for people accepted into custody of that station) of the police station [s 5(1)(e)(iii)-(iv) Bail Act 1985 (SA)].
+A person who has been arrested can make a bail application to any police officer who is of or above the rank of sergeant or who is the responsible officer (officer in charge of the police station or a police officer who has been designated the responsibility by the officer in charge for people accepted into custody of that station) of the police station [Bail Act 1985 (SA) s 5(1)(e)(iii)-(iv)].

 However, a person is not eligible to apply for bail while being detained for purposes related to the investigation of an offence pursuant to the Summary Offences Act 1953 (SA).
-In that case, before applying for bail, he or she must wait until detention for that purpose has finished or until charged with an offence [s 4 Bail Act 1985 (SA)].
+In that case, before applying for bail, they must wait until detention for that purpose has finished or until they have been charged with an offence [Bail Act 1985 (SA) s 4].

-If a person has been arrested on a warrant issued by a court, and the warrant contains a clause prohibiting bail, then bail cannot be granted by a police officer [s 5(1)(e)(ii)].
+If a person has been arrested on a warrant issued by a court, and the warrant contains a clause prohibiting bail, then bail cannot be granted by a police officer [s 5(1)(e)(i)].

-Further, if a person is considered a terror suspect (pursuant to the definition in section 3B of the Bail Act 1985 (SA)) then only a court can grant that person bail, and a terrorism intelligence authority is entitled to be heard in the bail hearing [Bail Act 1985 (SA) s 5(2)].
+Further, if a person is considered a terror suspect (as defined in s 3B of the Bail Act 1985 (SA)) then only a court can grant that person bail, and a terrorism intelligence authority is entitled to be heard in the bail hearing [Bail Act 1985 (SA) s 5(3)].

 Court bail